mon231/com.rel.mujde/README.md

 # Mujde app
 Mujde is an android app in form of Xposed module, that integrates with Xposed framework to hook apps. <br />
-Mujde lets the user manage repository (local and remote) of frida-js scripts, and select what script should it inject to which selected application. <br />
+Mujde lets the user manage a local repository of frida-js scripts, and select what script should it inject to which selected application. <br />
 Using android's SharedPreferences, mujde stores a map between apps to the list of scripts it should inject into them. <br />
 Using Xposed's XSharedPreferences, mujde's hook (`InjectionRequester` cls) is accessible to that mapping.